How does Radix work differ from traditional psychotherapy?

 Is Radix work physically demanding?

-A. No. The old styles of Reichian work can indeed be intrusive and demanding, given the practitioner’s possibly forceful manipulations of the body’s muscles.
-But later generations of neo-Reichian work, especially Radix, have tended to become much softer in their approach to working with the body.
+No. In the early days of Reichian work, this may have been the case.
+However, for several decades, neo-Reichian work and especially Radix have become much softer in their approach to working with the body.
 Keep in mind that neo-Reichian schools such as Radix, Bioenergetics, and Core Energetics have been around for almost 40 years.
 During that time, their theories have evolved significantly from Reich’s old-school of orgonomy therapy.
-Furthermore, the Radix experience draws not only upon traditional Reichian methods, but also since its inception, it has borrowed techniques from a variety of humanistic schools of therapy.
-Additionally, the evolution of Radix theory over the past 40 years has lead to especially “soft” and yet effective methods of working with persons.
+Furthermore, the Radix approach draws not only upon traditional Reichian methods, but also since its inception, it has evolved, influenced by humanistic schools of therapy, human development, trauma and attachment theories, and neurobiological research and application.

 Why does Radix also focus on feelings?

 Why focus on feeling feelings rather than just talk about them?
-Because in the feeling of feelings, the biophysical energy locked in the body’s chronic tensions is released.
+Because in the feeling of feelings, the biophysical energy locked in the body’s chronic tensions is released and the brain is activated.
 Though difficult to describe, it is important to understand that the experience of our feelings for what they really are leads to their transformation.
 Usually, the result of feeling your difficult feelings is that, by the end of a session, you experience a genuine relief and sense of well-being.

 How do you access emotions?